KevinDelGaudio/EasyBWT-server-client/README.md

 output: CAGAGCTCATGAC#

-3) **python client.py localhost 16384 -t your_dir/wuhan.fasta**
+3) **python client.py localhost 16384 -t "your_dir/wuhan.fasta"**

 This will read the file wuhan.fasta and compute the BWT, if the file is in the same folder as client.py you can just write wuhan.fasta.
+Remember to put the path between quotation marks " or '.
 This command won't save the output in a file

 4) **python client.py localhost 16384 -r output.txt -save**